isomerpages/moe-sgs/_students/SGS Assessment Guidelines/Sec 1 to 5 WA2.md

 </tr>
 </tbody>
 </table>
-<p>&nbsp;</p>
-<p>Students who are absent from tests due to illness must submit a medical
+<p>&nbsp;Students who are absent from tests due to illness must submit a
-certificate to their Form Teacher upon their return to school.
+medical certificate to their Form Teacher upon their return to school.
 A student without a medical certificate will be awarded zero for the missed test.
 Only medical certificates issued by registered medical practitioners will be accepted.</p>